Fire Whip - Gora

 - Handle: Aluminum with silicone grip/insulator.

-It is not necessary to soak the entire Kevlar rope.
-Even with only part of the whip soaked, the visual effect is impressive.
-Do not soak it all the way to the handle, this could hurt you with the significant heat released and there is a real risk of damaging the handle of the whip.
+It's not necessary to soak the entire Kevlar rope.
+Even if you soak only part of the whip, the visual effect is impressive.
+Don't soak it all the way to the handle; the significant heat generated could injure you, and there's a real risk of damaging the whip handle.

-Do not soak the "fall" of the whip.
-This is the part located just after the wick (the wick being the thinnest part at the very end of the whip, it is the one that snaps).
-By soaking this fall, you risk damaging the whip and soaking it will not increase the visual effect in any way.
+Don't soak the "fall" of the whisk.
+This is the part located just after the wick (the wick being the thinnest part at the very end of the whisk, it's the one that snaps).
+Soaking this fall risks damaging the whisk, and soaking it will not enhance the visual effect in any way.

-Do not hit or slide your whip while in motion against the ground, as with all Kevlar fire equipment, this will damage the Kevlar very quickly, especially if you hit it against concrete/bitumen, or gravel for example.
+Do not hit or slide your whip while moving against the ground, as with all Kevlar fire equipment, this will damage the Kevlar very quickly, especially if you hit it against concrete/bitumen, or gravel for example.

 NetJuggler recommends the use of de-aromatized petroleum (not supplied).
 Most other fuels will damage Kevlar.

-Always check your whip thoroughly for any damage to any part of it before use.
-Do not use it if it is damaged, even a little bit.
-A damaged part can cause it to come off and fly into your audience.
+Always thoroughly check that each part of your whip is in good condition before use.
+Do not use it if it is damaged, even slightly.
+A damaged part can cause it to detach and fly into your audience.

 The Fall of the Whip